Assessment and Reporting to Parents/whānau

 Assessments in Reading include: PM/PROBE Reading assessments, e-asTTle Reading (from Year 4)and independent Reading tasks - ARB.

-Other Literacy based assessments include: Oral Language skills, Spelling and Phonics assessments.
+Other Literacy based assessments include: Oral Language skills and Phonics assessments.

-Assessments in Maths include: JAM (Junior Assessment in Mathematics Year 1-3), e-asTTle Maths (from Year 4 -8), Number Knowledge Assessments - focusing on: basic facts, place value, fractions, number sequence can be used from Year 3 -8. and independent ARB tasks.
+Assessments in Maths include: JAM (Junior Assessment in Mathematics Year 1-3), e-asTTle Maths (from Year 4 -8), Number Knowledge Assessments - focusing on: basic facts, place value, fractions, number sequence are used from Year 3 -8. and independent ARB tasks.

 HPS Curriculum Pathway 2023